-Director, joined the Board as a Director on 11 January 2010.
-Ms Surina Gan Meng Hui joined the Company in July 2001.
+Director joined the Board on 11 January 2010.
+Ma Surina Gan Meng Hui joined the Company in July 2001.

-Ma Surina Gan Meng Hui began her career at GLG as a Management Trainee where she was assigned the task of leading the manufacturing operations.
+Ms Gan began her career at GLG as a Management Trainee where she was assigned the task of leading the manufacturing operations.
 Ms Gan is now responsible for the overall management of the Trading Group including Sales & Marketing, Product Operations, Product and Design Development as well as finance and accounts.

 In addition she leads and provides direction in the management of sales and marketing activities.
 Ms Gan plans and implements marketing strategies to identify and develop new customer base and business opportunities on a global scale.